privacyidea/privacyidea/doc/configuration/tokenconfig/u2f.rst

       https://pi.your-network.com/ttype/u2f

-   Add the path */ttype/u2f* is crucial.
+   Adding the path */ttype/u2f* is crucial.
 Otherwise privacyIDEA will not return the trusted facets.

 2. Define a policy with the list of trusted facets. (see